The financial bad habits you should give up for Lent... and then for good

 When debts build up it’s easy to ignore them and carry on spending, but there is help on hand.
 Addressing the problem and working out how much you owe is the first step to becoming clear of debt.

 But sometimes your debts are too big to be fixed simply by switching your credit card.
 So make sure you get some free debt help from a debt charity, such as Step Change or Citizens Advice.
-Read Where to get free debt advice.
+Read Where to get free debt advice for more on who to contact.